StefaLand: An Efficient Geoscience Foundation Model That Improves Dynamic Land-Surface Predictions: Experiments

 \subsection{Soil Property Prediction}

 There are different soil datasets, each collected with different protocols and data processing techniques, resulting in significant discrepancies.
-In this test, we finetuned StefaLand to predict in-situ soil profile data from another dataset (ISRIC).
-This application can produce a seamless dataset that is consistent with a set of in-situ data, improving data availability and addressing systematic biases.
+In this test, we finetuned StefaLand to predict in situ soil profile data from another dataset (ISRIC).
+This application can produce a seamless dataset that is consistent with a set of in situ data, improving data availability and addressing systematic biases.
 In addition, it helps us understand the noise associated with each dataset.
 StefaLand’s pretraining soils dataset is HWSD, which has some overlap but also extensive differences from ISRIC, which is larger and potentially noisier.
-We finetuned StefaLand to predict one soil texture property (e.g., clay percentage) in ISRIC while masking the corresponding complementary attribute (e.g., sand) from the same profile to avoid information leakage, probing how easy it is to infer soil properties using other attributes such as climate, terrain and land cover.
-We compared StefaLand with and without pretraining against a supervised random forest baseline.
-Train-test splits can be found here \ref{appendix:dataset_splitting}
+We finetuned StefaLand to predict one soil texture property (e.g., clay percentage) in ISRIC while masking the corresponding complementary attribute (e.g., sand) from the same profile to avoid information leakage, probing how easy it is to infer soil properties using other attributes such as climate, terrain, and land cover.
+We compared StefaLand finetuning against AlphaEarth features incorporated into a random forest model, as well as supervised random forest and linear regression baselines.
+Train test splits can be found here \ref{appendix:dataset_splitting}.

-StefaLand with finetuning achieved markedly higher predictive power for both clay and sand fractions, substantially outperforming direct training, random forest, and linear regression baselines.
-The other models struggle in this task, with random forest (RF) scoring noticeably lower.
-This task is not dynamical prediction, but a test of the models ability to build deep representations of the landscape that can be adapted to infer certain attributes using cross-variable group connections.
-StefaLand-finetune's advantage against random forest suggests there are indeed deep representations uncovered by pretraining but not exploited by random forest.
-Finetuning StefaLand is also apparently superior to training from scratch as supervised learning (StefaLand - direct), again highlighting the value of pretraining.
-These results highlight StefaLand’s ability to reconcile disparate attribute datasets and improve the utility of noisy in-situ observations.
+StefaLand finetuning achieves the strongest performance for both clay and sand prediction, outperforming linear regression, random forest, and AlphaEarth RF baselines in terms of both correlation and $R^2$.
+While AlphaEarth RF improves over standard random forest baselines, it remains consistently below StefaLand finetuned across both soil properties.
+These results indicate that StefaLand’s pretrained representations are particularly effective when adapted to infer soil texture attributes from complementary variables and static environmental context.